aiidateam/aiida-core/docs/source/index.rst

-.. aida documentation master file, created by sphinx-quickstart on Wed Oct 24 11:33:37 2012.
+.. aiida documentation master file, created by sphinx-quickstart on Wed Oct 24 11:33:37 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to aida's documentation!
+Welcome to aiida's documentation!
 ================================

 Contents: